aeonach/TravelJournal/_posts/2024-04-12-Rainbow-Mountains.md

 }
 </style>
 <img src="/img/postbody/danxiacafe.jpg">
 Danxia Geopark.
-We were in awe of the 'rainbow mountains'.
-Our first day was overcast, not the best conditions.
-It  does seem like mist and murk have followed us about everywhere.
-A bit like in Europe, where every landmark we visit is covered in scaffolding - just for our visit.
+We were in awe of the 'rainbow mountains'. even although our first day was overcast, which is not the best conditions.
+It  does seem like mist and murk have followed us about everywhere, a bit like in Europe, where every landmark we visit is covered in scaffolding - just for our visit.

 The second day the sun shone and we saw Danxia!

 To top it all too, just across the street from our yurts there was a wee restaurant with another super friendly host.
 We ate all our evening meals there and she made Vanessa some fried eggs for breakfast on our last morning

 Today we are in Dunhuang.
 Surely you've heard of it!
 The Mogao grottos?
+Neither of them?
-Neither?
-It's okay, nor had we and unfortunately we cannot share much of our visit with you.
+Don't worry, nor had we and unfortunately we cannot share much of our visit with you.
 We'll spare you the one hundred thousand words that our pictures could have told you.

 The first of the caves was carved out in the 4th century and most of them within a century or two of that.
 These caves are fabulously painted, as had been most of the caves we visited in India.
 Here, however, it's not just scraps of painted figures hinting at what once was.
 The walls could have been painted this century, not fifteen centuries ago.
 The state of preservation here is attributed to the arid climate in this region.
 Whatever it was that kept this alive for over fifteen centuries - amazing.
 Unfortunately we were not allowed to take any pictures inside the caves, so all we can show you are the scraps that are left on the outside.